near/nearcore/docs/architecture/how/receipt-congestion.md

 transaction, we still have 1000 Tgas of useful work we can contribute to the total flow.
 Thus under the assumption that at least 10% of gas is being burnt, we have 100% utilization.

+A limit in bytes would be better to argue how much memory we need exactly.
+But in some sense, the wo are equivalent, as producing large receipts should cost a linear amount of gas.
+What exactly the conversion rate is, is rather complicated and warrants its own investigation with potential protocol changes to lower the ratio in the most extreme cases.
+And this is important regardless of how congestion is handled, given that network bandwidth is becoming more and more important as we add more shards.
+Issue [#8214](https://github.com/near/nearcore/issues/8214) tracks our effort on estimating what that cost should be and [#9378](https://github.com/near/nearcore/issues/9378) tracks our best progress on calculating what it is today.

 Of course, we can increase the queue to have even better utility guarantees.
 But it comes at the cost of longer delays for every transaction or receipt that goes